-People with serious acid reflux are trapped in a terrible dilemma.
+People with serious acid reflux face a terrible dilemma.
 To control their uncomfortable symptoms, their doctors prescribe a powerful acid-suppressing drug such as dexlansoprazole (Dexilant), pantoprazole (Protonix) or rabeprazole (AcipHex).
 These drugs are proton pump inhibitors, or PPIs.
-Even if a person’s symptoms are not unbearable, they may be told to take a PPI to protect themselves from Barrett’s esophagus or a rare but grave complication, esophageal cancer.
+Even if a person’s symptoms are not unbearable, they may be told to take a PPI to protect themselves from Barrett’s esophagus or a rare but serious complication, esophageal cancer.

 Side Effects of PPIs:

 The trouble is that the PPIs have been racking up serious side effects for the last few decades.
 When omeprazole (Prilosec) and lansoprazole (Prevacid) were first introduced, doctors believed their side effects were extremely minor.
 But since then we have learned that people who take a PPI are more likely to break a hip (Annals of Epidemiology, Apr., 2014), suffer diarrhea due to a C diff overgrowth (Expert Review of Clinical Pharmacology, July, 2013), develop chronic kidney disease (JAMA Internal Medicine, Feb., 2016) or have a heart attack (PLoS ONE, June 10, 2015).
 No wonder many readers have become nervous about taking a PPI.

 What About Calcium Carbonate Instead of a PPI?

 Q. Have any studies been done about the safety of taking calcium for reflux?
 I take at least four 500 mg generic tablets a day for my GERD.
 These keep the heartburn under control.